MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-uxcomponents/packages/uxcomponents/mixed-reality-design-language.md

 ![Iconography](../../../mrtk3-overview/images/UXBuildingBlocks/MRDL_Elements_Iconography.png)

 Iconography is a set of visual images and symbols that help users understand and navigate your app.
-The Mixed Reality design language uses Windows 11's iconography.
+The Mixed Reality Design Language uses Windows 11's iconography.
 Every glyph in our system icon font has been redesigned to embrace a softer geometry and more modern metaphors.

 **Typography**

 ![Typography](../../../mrtk3-overview/images/UXBuildingBlocks/MRDL_Elements_Typography.png)

 As the visual representation of language, typography's main task is to communicate information.
-The design language's type ramp helps you create structure and hierarchy in your content to maximize legibility and readability in your UI.
+The Design Language's type ramp helps you create structure and hierarchy in your content to maximize legibility and readability in your UI.

 ## Mixed Reality Design Language in MRTK3